PA's Mail-In Voting Option

 A voting location indicated by ----> means the polling place has changed and it is in this new location.

-----> Generak Election Voting Locations <----
+----> General Election Voting Locations <----

 Ambler 2: Ambler Borough Hall